-The Christopher Davis Community Remembrance Project partnered with EJI to install a historical marker in Athens, Ohio, this week to memorialize the 1881 lynching of Christopher Davis.
+The Christopher Davis Community Remembrance Project partnered with EJI to install a historical marker in Athens, Ohio, on June 24 to memorialize the 1881 lynching of Christopher Davis.
+On November 21, the project dedicated the marker in an online ceremony that featured remarks and performances from community members.

 The Lynching of Christopher Davis